 However, some customer issues will always require human attention.

 3. Create a Seamless ‘Automation to Agent’ Handoff

 Once a bot can no longer be helpful, the issue should be handed off to an agent to avoid any customer frustration.
 Urgent issues should be routed to a live queue, while non-urgent issues may take a little longer for the agent to respond.
 And that’s okay — it’s important to point out that the customer will not be waiting on hold, because if they are directed towards messaging based-interactions, the customer can leave the conversation and return when an agent is available without losing any context.

 If the messaging-based agent still isn’t able to resolve the issue, the ticket may need to be routed to a phone representative who is trained in empathy and can assist quickly and with nuance.

 Often, customer issues are resolved using a combination of agents and chatbots, sometimes across multiple channels.
 It’s important to develop workflows that both improve ticket deflection, increase rates of automation — while also escalating those issues to a phone call as soon as it becomes necessary.

 In fact, this is the next frontier of customer service: the ability to have conversations that transcend a single channel and happen continuously across mediums.
 This is what Helpshift refers to as Connected Customer Conversations because it illustrates how effective conversations begin, unfold and conclude: sometimes quickly and autonomously, but other times, asynchronously with human agents and over time.

-To better understand the many paths a question can take, with an example breakdown of tickets resolved by automation versus agent-assisted channels, view this infographic.
-And for an in-depth, complete step-by-step breakdown to modernizing your support organization — go ahead and download The Ultimate Guide to Digital-First Customer Service.
+For an in-depth, complete step-by-step breakdown to modernizing your support organization — go ahead and download The Ultimate Guide to Digital-First Customer Service.